sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 ```

 Now we can run a sample query using our Snowpark session!

+We've successfully built and deployed our Jupyter Notebook service.
+Now let's move on to a REST API which we will interact with using a Service Function.
 <!-- ------------------------ -->
 ## Build, Push, and Run the Temperature Conversion REST API Service
 Duration: 30

 ### Build and Test the Image Locally

 The next service we are going to create is a simple REST API that takes in Celsius temperatures and converts them to Fahrenheit- a trivial example.
 First, we will build and test the image locally.
-In the code repo, there is a [`./src/convert-api/dockerfile`]() with the following contents:
+In the code repo, there is a [`./src/convert-api/dockerfile`](https://github.com/sfc-gh-cbaechtold/snowpark-container-services-101-quickstart/blob/main/src/convert-api/dockerfile) with the following contents:
 ```python
 FROM python:3.11